 You see websites using this visual trick all the time.
 In fact, it’s become one of the hallmarks of what many people decry as the increasing homogeneity of web design.
 But that doesn’t lessen the technique’s power in clarifying relationships between various groups of design elements.

-In the screenshot above (taken from Google’s Now site), the designer uses giant cards to help us understand that the headline, image, and paragraph are all related.
+In the screenshot above (taken from the short-lived project Google Now), the designer used giant cards to help us understand that the headline, image, and paragraph are all related.
 We immediately get that “The right information at just the right time” defines the topic of both the image and the copy below and that “Assistance around the clock” is introducing a new group of elements.

 We see objects that are close to each other as more related than objects that are far apart.